pixley/discord-audio-pipe/README.md

 # discord-audio-pipe

 This is forked from https://github.com/QiCuiHub/discord-audio-pipe.
+Makes use of a modified version of [pyVBAN](https://github.com/TheStaticTurtle/pyVBAN).

 Program to send stereo audio (microphone, stereo mix, virtual audio cable, etc) into a Discord bot.